 Today little exists of this former airfield.
-Being a quarry and partly MOD land it is not accessible to the general public.
+Being a quarry and partly MOD, much of the land it is not accessible to the general public.
 Most of the buildings have long since gone and the runways mostly dug up.
 A few minor concrete ‘side roads’ are in situ and with searching some evidence can be found.
 The tower was demolished just after the war as were many of the other buildings and huts.
-Although there are steps being taken to turn whats left into a nature reserve (see post dated 4th July 2015) it really is too late for this airfield with its incredible history.
-The best remnants can be seen a little way to the south-east at the former No 1 communal site at Thorpe Camp.
+Steps have now been taken to turn whats left into a nature reserve (see post dated 4th July 2015) and a memorial has been placed at the intersection of the runway remains.
+The best remnants can be seen a little way to the south-east at the former No 1 communal site at Thorpe Camp (see below).

 A small number of buildings remain here utilised now as a museum.
 These include a war-time NAAFI able to accommodate 469 airmen and 71 officers, the ablutions block, ration store and various Nissen huts.
 A bomb shelter is also here, now flooded and blocked off along with other part brick structures.